cheo2322/Pico-y-Placa/README.md

 # Pico-y-Placa
 This program predict whether a car could or not circulate using the Pico y Placa (Hoy no circula) system of Quito.
-The inputs are a license plate number (the full number, not the last digit), a date (as a String), and a time, and the program return whether or not that car can be on the road, as a message.
+The inputs are a license plate number (the full number, not the last digit), a date (as a String), and a time, and the program return whether or not that car can be on the road.

 Rules: